interlay/interlay.github.io/docs/interlay/earn-with-ibtc.md

 * **Type Of Opportunity**.
 Incentivised pool between iBTC and aUSD.
 * **Opportunity / Incentives**.
 Pool incentivized by Interlay and Acala networks in INTR and ACA.
 More incentives tbc.
 * **Duration**.
-Boostrap phase stars Aug 11, 2022, runs for 48h.
+Bootstrap phase stars Aug 11, 2022, runs for 48h.
 Main pool launches on Aug 13, 2022.
 Initially incentives are provided for 3 months.
 * **Transferring IBTC to Karura**:  To transfer IBTC from Interlay to Acala, you can use the dedicated app on Acala: [Transfer IBTC to Acala](https://apps.acala.network/bridge)
 * **Link To The Pool**: [Acala IBTC/aUSD](https://apps.acala.network/earn)